daxa-ai/pebblo/README.md

 ---

 **Pebblo** enables developers to safely load data and promote their Gen AI app to deployment without worrying about the organization’s compliance and security requirements.
-The project identifies semantic topics and entities found in the loaded data and summarizes them on the UI or a PDF report.
+The project identifies semantic topics and entities found in the loaded data and summarizes them on the UI or a PDF report

 Pebblo has these components.